 Other cultural valuables (pictures, sculptures, icons, old coins, military decorations, pins and medals, stamps and etc.)

-It is okay to take Icons (not antique) you’ve purchased from a monastery or church for personal use in your home but those should include a receipt of recent purchase.
+It is okay to take Icons (not antique) that you purchased from a monastery or church for personal use in your home, but those should include a receipt of the purchase.
+Antique icons are prohibited and a fast track to some serious prison time.

-Not that long ago our good friend Sasha from Kyiv (Ukriane) was prohibited from taking an old Samovar which he had received from an Uncle to his home in the USA.
+Not that long ago our good friend Sasha was prohibited from taking an old Samovar which he had inherited to his home in the USA.

 Here is the procedure for art and antiques: